AlexGustafsson/word-frequencies/README.md

 The word frequencies were compiled by using the compilation script in this repository.

+#### Others

+Is your language missing from the released compilations?
+Fear not!
+This repository holds scripts that are designed to be as multilingual as possible.
+The available languages are compiled due to my personal interest, but the scripts are purposefully designed to allow fetching any language available on Wikipedia, Project Gutenberg etc. with a modular approach to easily be able to add regional sources such as local media etc.

 ### Contributing

 Any help with the project is more than welcome.
 If you're unable to add a change yourself, open an issue and let someone else take a look at it.